 Base Infina outputs raw text on purpose: fast on-device transcription with rule-based cleanup, no rewriting, no cloud round-trip.
 For a vault, raw is right.
 These are your notes, in your files, and messy-but-captured beats polished-but-lost every time.
 Plain speech into plain text: it's the most Obsidian-shaped pipeline imaginable.

-When you do want polish, dictating a post or something others read verbatim, the optional cloud add-on adds sharper cloud transcription plus large language model cleanup for $10/month on top of the license you own.
-That's the same polish subscription dictation apps charge $15/month forever for; with Infina it's optional, cancel anytime, and the app falls back to on-device the moment you do.
+When you do want polish, dictating a post or something others read verbatim, the optional cloud add-on adds sharper cloud transcription plus large language model cleanup for $9.99/month on top of your plan.
+That's the same polish cloud dictation apps charge $15/month for as the only way to use them at all; with Infina it's optional, cancel anytime, and the app falls back to on-device the moment you do.

 The hands-free capture loop

-Here's the part no plugin, no built-in dictation, and no subscription app does.
+Here's the part no plugin, no built-in dictation, and no cloud dictation app does.

 Every other dictation tool assumes your hands are at the keyboard: a hotkey press or a mic click for every single capture.
 Fine at the desk.
 Useless when the idea arrives while you're making coffee.